 |Town:||San Agustín Amatengo|

 |Age of plant:||20-25 years|

 About this destilado de agave

-Rezpiral Tepeztate is made by Reina Sanchez in San Luis Amatlan.
+Rezpiral Tepextate is made by Reina Sanchez in San Luis Amatlan.
 She makes her mezcal with agave that were cooked in a pit oven, mashed by hand with mallets, and double distilled in a copper still.

 2018, series #3: A curated collection of eleven agave spirits crafted from four independent artisan maestros collaborating with the project.
 Labels in this series are hand drawn as before, and individually silk-screened labels, some with multiple colors.

 2019, series #4, first release: A hand-selected selection of fifteen beautifully complex artisanal small batch agave spirits – by Abel Martinez of Santo Domingo Albarradas, Berta & Mario Vasquez of San Baltazar Chichicapam, Aureliano Hernandez of San Baltazar Guelevila, Reina Sanchez of San Luis Amatlan, Leonardo of San Baltazar Guelevila, and Simeon & Apolonio Ramirez of San Agustin Amatengo.
 Labels in this series were printed on a handful of colored fiber papers including amate (shown below presenting Berta’s ensamble).